kristiandz/web-shop/README.md

 - Expand the application with the provided design for a different set of user stories ?

- Development will continue from this point on to finish what I planned planned, it won't take long anyways.
+ Development will continue from this point on to finish what I have already planned to complete.

 ## Available Scripts
 In the project directory, you can run: